Markdown to InDesign, Simplified

 1. Make sure nothing is selected

-2. Highlight the folder (Style Group) called “markdown” in the Paragraph Styles panel.
+2. Highlight the folder (Style Group) called “markdown” in the Table Styles panel.
 Then click the small trashcan at the bottom of that panel.

 3. You’ll be asked if you want to delete that Style Group.
 The answer is Yes.